wighawag/hardhat-deploy/documentation/command-and-tasks.md

 Deploy scripts (also called Deploy functions) can also perform arbitrary logic.

-For further details on how to use it and write deploy script, see [section](#deploy-scripts) below.
+For further details on how to use it and write deploy scripts, see [How to Deploy Contracts](./how-to-deploy-contracts.md).

 ### 2. rocketh-verify